NxPKG/khulnasoft-docs/content/ddos-protection/tcp-protection/concepts.md

 When there is a match, a filter will alter the execution mode for all configured rules in a given system component (SYN flood protection or out-of-state TCP protection), including disabled rules.

-For instructions on creating filters in the Cloudflare dashboard, refer to [Create a filter](/ddos-protection/tcp-protection/how-to/create-filter/).
+For instructions on creating filters in the Khulnasoft dashboard, refer to [Create a filter](/ddos-protection/tcp-protection/how-to/create-filter/).
 For API examples, refer to [Common API calls](/ddos-protection/tcp-protection/api/examples/).

 ### Example use case